BergQuester/v8tr.github.io/_drafts/2018-01-22-how-to-upgrade-skills-for-ios-developers.md

+In this topic we will go through the fundamental areas that every iOS developer must know.
+Studying them aims two goals: 1) create a solid foundation for a specific knowledge

+ improving your problem solving skill that lets you solve tasks of any complexity within a reasonable timeframe.

 # How to upgrade skills for iOS developers

 The distinctive feature of software development is rapid obsolence of tools and frameworks.
 Thus, we must constantly strive to refine and improve our skills to accomodate changes of information field and state of the market.